Koko Head Hike: Koko Crater Trail & Stairs In Oahu Hawaii

 Still, this hike is no joke.
 I would highly recommend wearing good shoes and bringing lots of water.
 I’ve done the Koko Head stairs in sandals before, but it’s very awkward and I wouldn’t recommend it.

 A hat and sunscreen are also imperative if you hike Koko Crater during the day, because there’s almost no shade at all on the trail.
 A good way to beat the heat and crowds is by starting earlier in the day.

 For this entire hike, you’ll be climbing a steep set of railway ties (‘stairs’) going up the side of an extinct volcanic mountain known as Koko Crater.

-There are 1,048 stairs, to be exact.
+There are 1,048 stairs at Koko Head, to be exact.
 However, unless you’re a giant, each stair will actually take several steps to climb because they’re very big and awkward.
-The dusty trail and slick metal can also be slippery.
+The dusty trail and slick metal ties can also be slippery.

 These stairs were actually built as part of a military railway during World War II, but they’ve been used by hikers for many years, so clearly they work alright for that purpose too!

 One short section near the middle of the Koko Crater trail involves crossing a bridge over a ravine with an intimidating 10 foot drop, but you don’t have to walk across it if you don’t want to.

 You can easily bypass the scary bridge section by walking through a clearing in the foliage to the right of the path.

 This detour is marked with a helpful sign so you’ll know when to turn off the main path.
 Most hikers take the detour.

 The last one-third of the Koko Head trail gets noticeably steeper and harder than before.